ultravideo/rtp-benchmarks/README.md

 The RTP does not mandate the packet size, but the HEVC and VVC RTP specifications recommend using smaller packets that the MTU size.
 While local network usually support larger packet size without IP level fragmentation, only the MTU size of 1500 is guaranteed to be supported over the internet.

 This corresponds to using the RTP packet size of 1458.
-The problem in tests with using smaller packet size is that the LAN will no achieve the same performance as with larger frames (in our 10 Gbps achieved 5.64 Gbps performance).
+The problem in tests with using smaller packet size is that the LAN will no achieve the same performance as with larger frames (our 10 Gbps LAN achieved 5.64 Gbps performance).

 This repository includes a test script called `network.pl` to test the maximal network performance on any packet size.
 This script is not mandatory for running the tests, but can help you desing the best test setup for your situation.